MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

 TBD

+[//]: # (blender doesn't allow to export multipart exr ?)
+[//]: # (channels name are prefixed with the view layer)
+[//]: # (when picking half bitdepth some channels are forced to float, but not all needed (cryptomatte)

 ## closing words

 This post took much time before coming to life, and I am relieved it is now.
-It started from the initial idea that it woudl be cool to benchmark and compare various file formats used in vfx.
+It started from the initial idea that it would be cool to benchmark and compare various file formats used in vfx.
 Idea wich I had since deep-diving the first time in OpenEXR, back in 2020.
 It's only in 2024 that I started to do some first benchmarks around OpenEXR, but relied on `oiiotool` for writing and tried to benchmark Nuke for reading.